-COVID-19 outbreak was linked to wild animal consumption.
-Chinese Premier Xi Jinping has repeated stressed on the importance of food safety for the nation, calling it ‘an important foundation of national security’.
+The COVID-19 outbreak has been linked to wild animal consumption, and Chinese Premier Xi Jinping has repeatedly stressed on the importance of food safety for the nation, calling it ‘an important foundation of national security’.

 A recent Lloyd’s Register study conducted on 1,000 Chinese consumers also found that some 87% of these are more concerned about food safety now compared to a year ago – and that the main areas of concern for these consumers were food hygiene (82%) and food nutrition (73%).

 Although much effort has been put into this area by the Chinese government as of late, the government’s own national survey on food safety conducted earlier this year revealed that the country continues to face major food safety challenges in the form of contamination, drug residues and excessive additives being found in food products.

 “China has many food production and operation facilities, very large consumer volumes, very long industrial chains from farm to table, and many new sales platforms such as e-commerce emerging - Not all of these behave responsibly [which makes] the local food safety situation relatively complicated and there are still further food safety issues that need to be resolved,” said the State Administration for Market Regulation (SAMR).

 This is likely a major reason why the government has now drawn up plans to revamp its food safety system by revising current safety standards for various food and nutritional products and create new standards where these are lacking.

 “In order to thoroughly implement the ‘most rigorous standards’ for food safety as continually emphasised by President Xi Jinping and put these into practice, we have developed the 2020 Food Safety National Standards Project Strategy,” announced the Chinese National Health Commission (NHC) via a formal statement.